Alfred Rosenberg: Reich Minister for the Occupied Eastern Territories

-Although Rosenberg believed that all of the peoples of the Soviet Union were subhumans because of their communist beliefs, such suggestions were intended to encourage certain non-Russian forms of nationalism and promote German interests for the benefit of future Aryan generations, in accord with geopolitical "Lebensraum im Osten" plans.
+Although Rosenberg believed that all of the peoples of the Soviet Union were subhumans because of their communist beliefs, such suggestions were intended to encourage certain non-Russian forms of nationalism and promote German interests for the benefit of future Aryan generations, in accord with geopolitical plans.
 They would provide a buffer against Soviet expansion in preparation for the total eradication of Communism and Bolshevism by decisive pre-emptive military action.

-Following these plans, when Wehrmacht forces invaded Soviet-controlled territory, they immediately implemented the first of the proposed Reichskommissariats of Ostland and Ukraine, under the leadership of Hinrich Lohse and Erich Koch, respectively.
+Following these plans, when forces invaded Soviet-controlled territory, they immediately implemented the first of the proposed of and Ukraine, under the leadership of Hinrich Lohse and Erich Koch, respectively.
 The organization of these administrative territories led to conflict between Rosenberg and the SS over the treatment of Slavs under German occupation.
 As Nazi Germany's chief racial theorist, Rosenberg considered Slavs, though lesser than Germans, to be Aryan.
 Rosenberg often complained to Hitler and Himmler about the treatment of non-Jewish occupied peoples.
 He proposed the creation of buffer satellite states made out of Greater Finland, Baltica, Ukraine, and Caucasus.

 During an 18 November 1941 press conference, he made the following statements about the Jewish question:

 Some six million Jews still live in the East, and this question can only be solved by a biological extermination of the whole of Jewry in Europe.
 The Jewish Question will only be solved for Germany when the last Jew has left German territory, and it will only be solved for Europe when not a single Jew stands on the European continent as far as the Urals...
 And to this end, it is necessary to force them beyond the Urals or otherwise bring about their eradication.

-At the Nuremberg trials he said he was ignorant of the Holocaust, despite the fact that Leibbrandt and Meyer were present at the Wannsee conference.
+At the Nuremberg trials he said he was ignorant of the Holocaust, despite the fact that Leibbrandt and Meyer were present at the Wannsee Conference.